GLOBAL MARKETS-Shares rise on U.S. data, safe-havens fall

 NEW YORK, March 26 Global equity markets rose as safe-haven assets like debt and gold fell on Tuesday after more data pointed to an improving U.S. economy and helped offset any fallout from the Cyprus bailout.

-Wall Street was higher on reports that showed demand for long-lasting U.S. manufactured goods surged in February while U.S. single-family home prices started the year with the biggest annual increase since June 2006.
+Wall Street opened higher on reports that showed demand for long-lasting U.S. manufactured goods surged in February while U.S. single-family home prices started the year with the biggest annual increase since June 2006.

-But a report from the Conference Board, an industry group, showing Americans in March turned more pessimistic about short term prospects, which caused consumer confidence to tumble and added a note of caution to a market still skittish over Cyprus.
+But a report from the Conference Board, an industry group, showing Americans in March turned more pessimistic about short term prospects, causing consumer confidence to tumble, added a note of caution to a market still skittish over Cyprus.

 Michael Sheldon, chief market strategist at RDM Financial in Westport, Connecticut, said investors needed to see further improvement in the economic data for equity markets to hold this year's gains.